-The Transplant project developed through John's year as artist-in-residence at Harefield Hospital, one of the world's leading centres for heart and lung transplantation.
-Working closely with photographer Tim Wainwright, he recorded patients, the devices they were attached to or had implanted in them, and the hospital itself.
-Outcomes from the project include a 24-channel photographic sound installation: "Both dignified and brutal, Transplant evokes the melancholy and trauma that underpin this uncanny transaction" (The Guardian).
-Hearts, Lungs and Minds, a half-hour piece commissioned by BBC Radio 3, won the Bronze award at the 2008 Third Coast International Audio Festival in Chicago.
+The Transplant project developed through a year as artist-in-residence at one of the world's leading centres for heart and lung transplantation.
+Working with photographer Tim Wainwright, he recorded patients, the devices they were attached to or had implanted in them, and the hospital itself.
+"Both dignified and brutal, the Transplant installation evokes the melancholy and trauma that underpin this uncanny transaction" (The Guardian).
+A related radio commission for the BBC won the Bronze award at the Third Coast International Audio Festival.
 Transplant is also a book featuring responses to the project by writers on art, sound, anthropology and medicine as well as a video by Wainwright and Wynne.

 Do(n't) was originally an interactive installation for the European Group for Organisational Studies in Barcelona in 2002 and subsequently became a set of 3 text/sound pieces designed for the online journal Ephemera.
 Two of these pieces played at half-hour intervals on the BBC's Big Screen in Hull in July 2005, but the BBC refused to allow the screening of the third piece, Orange Alert.